yixiangD/nafld/README.md

 ### Example for classic ROC Analysis

-You can run 3 different version of the classical ROC analysis.
-Specify the method with "best","cutoff" or  "maximized".
+You can run 3 different version of the classical ROC analysis by specifying the method with "best", "cutoff" or  "maximized".
 #### method = "best"

 It is selecting the best cut-off based on the indexes, index = c("youden",“closest.topleft”).